Exciting Agent Updates are Coming!

 Privileged Network - Hosted in the MSP's data-center - Can access multiple Environments to inspect edge devices

-The Admin > Agents screen segregates Agents by Self-Managed (including Self-Hosted Agents and On-Premise Agents) or Liongard-Managed Agents (including On-Demand and Cloud-Linux Agents).
+The Admin > Agents screen segregates Agents by Self-Managed (including Self-Hosted Agents, On-Premises Agents, and Endpoint Agents) or Liongard-Managed Agents (including On-Demand and Cloud-Linux Agents).
 Ensure you are selecting the appropriate tab when looking for deployed Agents.